ix-ax/AXOpen/docfx/articles/inspectors/README.md

 1. A _presenceInspector is created instance of `AxoDigitalInspector`

-2. A coordinator is passed to this inspector with `WithCoordinator(THIS)` method, in this case it is a sequencer, parent object.
+2. A coordinator is passed to this inspector with `WithCoordinator(THIS)` method, in this case it is a sequencer, a parent object.
 3. `Inspect` methods takes parent and inspection variable, on which inspection is performing.
 4. If inspection fails, the result is updated to `_comprehensiveResult` object with `UpdateComprehensiveResult` method.
-5. If inspection fail, `OnFail` method provides `CarryOn` method, which tells the coordinator to continue in execution.
+5. If inspection fails, `OnFail` method provides `CarryOn` method, which tells the coordinator to continue in execution.

 ## Common inspector data

-The inspectors contain common data, which are used to store data about inspection.
-Each inspectors contain following data:
+Inspectors contain common data, which are used to store data about inspection.
+Each inspector contain following data:

 ```C#
 Timestamp: LDATE_AND_TIME; // timestamp of inspection